 Course leader: Simon Whitehouse

-Simon will deliver each of the four leadership modules and facilitate the action learning sets.
+Simon delivers each of the four leadership modules and facilitate the action learning sets.
 He has over 20 years’ experience in designing and facilitating leadership programmes for leaders at all levels within private and public sector organisations in the UK and abroad.
 He has worked with leaders in the UK further education sector since 2009 including on national programmes such as the Principals Qualifying Programme and Aspiring Principals Programme and with individual FE colleges, including specialist colleges.

 Coach: Jane Ragless

-Jane will be coaching course participants.
+Jane coaches course participants.
 She is an experienced coach, coaching trainer, manager, and practitioner.
 Currently Deputy Head of Learning in Foundation Programmes at Chichester College, she has delivered the ‘License to Coach’ programme across the college group, developing participants’ ability to create a coaching ethos within their provision.
 Jane has been involved with SEND in further education for over 20 years.
 Instrumental in the creation of a quality driven, robust RARPA process, she received the Chichester College Group STAR award for innovation in teaching, learning and assessment.

 Coach: Franki Williams